-At December 31, 2018 and 2017, there were 52 and 26 securities, respectively, in an unrealized loss position.
+At December 31, 2019 and 2018, there were 19 and 52 securities, respectively, in unrealized loss positions.
 The Company evaluates securities for other-than-temporary impairment on at least a quarterly basis, and more frequently when economic or market concerns warrant such evaluation.
 Consideration is given to the financial condition and near-term prospects of the issuer, the length of time and the extent to which the fair value has been less than cost, and whether the Company intends to sell or will be required to sell.
 In analyzing an issuer's financial condition, the Company considers whether the securities are issued by the federal government or its agencies, whether downgrades by bond rating agencies have occurred, and the results of reviews of the issuer's financial condition.
-The Company considers the unrealized losses on its investments in an unrealized loss position at December 31, 2018 and 2017, to be temporary.
+The Company considers the unrealized losses on its investments in an unrealized loss position at December 31, 2019 and 2018, to be temporary.